WE HAVE MOVED! Find us at our new home 🏡

 Evidence has shown that sharing a room with your baby, especially for the first 6 months, can dramatically decrease the risk of SIDS.
 However, it is not always practical to place their cot in your room and so many parents opt to use a bassinet or Moses basket alongside their bed.

 It is important to note that there is a difference between pram bassinets and stand-alone bassinets.
-It would be safe to use a pram or stand-alone bassinet if it is rigid and the sides are not likely to fold or collapse.
+It would be safe to use a stand-alone bassinet if it is rigid and the sides are not likely to fold or collapse.
 It also needs to be wide enough to reduce the risk of your baby rolling or turning their head into the sides which could lead to suffocation.

 The AAP has approved the use of standard sized carrycots, bassinets and Moses baskets for safe sleep.
 However, it is recommended that certain guidelines are followed to ensure your little one is safe and reduce the possible chance of suffocation, SIDS and entrapment.
 Babies should always be placed to sleep on their backs, including when sleeping in bassinets.